wovo/cv/readme.md

 </td></tr>

 <tr><td colspan = 2>
-The hospitals laboratory performs analysis on blood samples.
+The hospital laboratory performs analysis on blood samples.
 The analysis requests are provided by the hospitals mainframe.
 The majority of the analysis are performed on automated analysis machines.
 <BR /><BR />
-I designed, implemented (TurboPascal) and introduced a network of PCs.
+I designed, implemented (in TurboPascal) and introduced a network of PCs.
 One PC gets the requests from the mainframe, and feeds the authorized result back.
 The other PCs are each coupled to one or more analysis machines and receive the analysis results via RS-232 interfaces.